-The UCSB graduate application will open for the upcoming 2022 admission cycle in September 2021.
-The deadline to submit your application is December 1, 2021 (11:59 PM Pacific Time).
-Please reach out to Paul Leonardi, Ph.D.
-Faculty Director to learn more.
+The deadline to submit your application for Fall 2023 admissions is January 15, 2023 (11:59 PM Pacific Time).
+Please read on for program details and/or reach out directly to Paul Leonardi, Ph.D.
+Faculty Graduate Advisor, with your questions and to learn more about the program.
 Click here to show mail address

 Technology Management invites you to explore how technology and organizations are shaping our world of work.

 Curious about how technology and innovation influence the way organizations and people produce work?
 Through the Ph.D. program in Technology Management, students will work with leading scholars in the interdisciplinary fields of organizational, technology, and innovation management.
-If you are interested in technology-related work regardless of whether you have a background in the social sciences, physical sciences, management, or engineering, we encourage you to apply.
-Technology Management will begin to accept applications for its 2022 Cohort beginning in September 2021.
-The deadline to submit your application is December 1, 2021 (11:59 PM Pacific Time).
+If you are interested in technology-related work, regardless of whether you have a background in the social sciences, physical sciences, management, or engineering, we encourage you to apply.
+Technology Management will begin accepting applications for its 2023 Cohort on September 1, 2022.
+The deadline to submit your application is January 15, 2023 (11:59 PM Pacific Time).
+Please note:

 Interested in applying?
-Reach out to Paul Leonardi to learn more.
+Please read on for program details and/or reach out to Paul Leonardi, Ph.D.
+Faculty Graduate Advisor, to learn more.
 Click here to show mail address